hellatan/ms-static-blog/README.md

 EACCES, mkdir '/my-blog-post'
 ```

 Make sure that you have all of the required YFM in your post.
+One culprit could be not having the `collection` property.